leonid-mamaev/behave/docs/behave.rst

 .. option:: -n, --name

-    Select feature elements (scenarios, ...) to run which match part of the given name (regex pattern).
+    Only execute the feature elements which match part of the given name.
     If this option is given more than once, it will match against all the given names.

 .. option:: --no-capture